cgustave/taskwatcher/README.md

 - launch.py does not parse feedback file.
 It only checks the file update from the file update time for the task timeout fonction.
 - control.py processed feedback file to provide output.
   The last read value for a keyword updates any precedent values.
+- use parse.py to parse and retrieve json from the feedback file.

 - Example of a feedback.log
 ~~~